DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Examples of difference imaging photometry: light curves

 \subsection{Variable stars in the Galactic Bulge}

 We test the photometry of variable stars in the high star density fields of the Galactic Bulge using the observations of~\citet{Saha2019} and~\citet{Graham2023}.
 Those images were taken in $r$ band with 5-sec and 50-sec exposures respectively.
 We use Gaia for astrometric calibration and SkyMapper for photometric calibration (PS1 does not have enough coverage).
 We note that Gaia DR1 has better coverage than DR2 in that region and thus use DR1.
-We stack 9 high-quality archival exposures to make a template.\footnote{We thank Melissa Graham for the exposure search tools based on the Astro Data Lab tutorial notebook~\citep{Fitzpatrick2014,Nikutta2020,Juneau2021} \url{https://github.com/astro-datalab/notebooks-latest/blob/master/04_HowTos/SiaService/How_to_use_the_Simple_Image_Access_service.ipynb}. } The high star density in this field requires more processing time and memory than those in the previous fields.
-Given the cadence ($\sim1$ day), we consider variable stars that have a period of $\sim0.5$ day so that the full light curve can be well captured by the DECam observations.
+We stack 9 high-quality archival exposures to make a template.\footnote{We thank Melissa Graham for the exposure search tools based on the Astro Data Lab tutorial notebook~\citep{Fitzpatrick2014,Nikutta2020,Juneau2021} \url{https://github.com/astro-datalab/notebooks-latest/blob/master/04_HowTos/SiaService/How_to_use_the_Simple_Image_Access_service.ipynb}. } The high star density in this field requires more processing time and memory than those in the previous fields. \rr1{Given the observation window (observing the field for several hours and coming back a few days later)}, we consider variable stars that have a period of $\sim0.5$ day so that the full light curve can be well captured by the DECam observations.
 Figure \ref{fig:bulge_lc} shows our results.
-Because the weather metrics are not available in \texttt{qcInv}, they are estimated with the information from \texttt{instcal}: we use the guider sky transparency and the medians of the sky brightness and FWHM among CCDs\footnote{See tutorials at \url{https://github.com/NOAO/nat-nb/tree/master}. }, and we compute the \texttt{teff} using Eq.~\ref{eq:teff} and the fiducial seeing and sky brightness~\citep{Neilsen2016,Morganson2018}.
+Because the weather metrics are not available in \texttt{qcInv} \rr1{(caused by the high number density of stars in these fields)}, they are estimated with the information from \texttt{instcal} \rr1{images}\rr1{\footnote{The \texttt{instcal} images are instrumentally calibrated exposures generated by the DECam Community Pipeline~\citep{Valdes2014} and provided by NOIRLab.
+More details can be found at \url{https://noirlab.edu/science/documents/scidoc1203}. }}: we use the guider sky transparency and the medians of the sky brightness and FWHM among CCDs\footnote{See tutorials at \url{https://github.com/NOAO/nat-nb/tree/master}. }, and we compute the \texttt{teff} using Eq.~\ref{eq:teff} and the fiducial seeing and sky brightness~\citep{Neilsen2016,Morganson2018}.

 We compare our light curves with those from the Optical Gravitational Lensing Experiment survey~\citep[OGLE;][]{Udalski2015}\footnote{\url{https://ogledb.astrouw.edu.pl/~ogle/OCVS/catalog_query.php}}.
 Our photometry is close to OGLE, especially the flux variability amplitude.
 Compared to the methods in previous work~\citep[e.g.,][]{Saha2019}, in the Bulge region the image subtraction of the LSST Science Pipelines software still produces clean results.
 Therefore, we utilize the source catalogs derived from the difference imaging, rather than comparing a catalog obtained from a direct image with a baseline/reference catalog (Section~\ref{sec:intro}).